jpaulm/drawfbp/README.md

 - Select `UserMacros`
 - Go to `UserMacros` under `Common Properties`
 - Click on that, revealing the 4 macros; change version numbers if necessary
-- Leave `set this macro as an environment variable in the build environment` set to selected
+- Leave the `set this macro as an environment variable in the build environment` option set to selected

 or, more simply, in Windows Explorer, just go to `SolutionSettings`, open it, open `UserMacros.props`, and make and save your changes.